drupal-pattern-lab/patternkit_env/README.md

 When the automated install is complete the command line output will display the admin username and password.

+## Experimental IDE

+This project ships with an experimental IDE you can set up via `fin ide`.

 ## More automation with 'fin init'